17 best IT certifications every sysadmin should consider getting

 The cost of IT certifications varies from around $150 to over $1,500.
 Entry-level certifications generally have lower price tags than those that require a higher degree of expertise.
 Don’t forget to also budget for other potential expenses, such as training materials and courses.
 If you already work in IT, consider asking your employer whether a professional development budget might cover the costs.

-How to decide on an IT certification
+How do I decide on the best IT certification?

 With dozens of IT certifications to choose from, you have no shortage of options.
 Unfortunately, that means selecting just one at a time may be nearly as difficult as the exam itself.